grafana/grafonnet/docs/API/alerting/ruleGroup/rule/index.md

 PARAMETERS:

-* **value** (`integer`)
+* **value** (`string`)

-A Duration represents the elapsed time between two instants as an int64 nanosecond count.
-The representation limits the largest representable duration to approximately 290 years.
+The amount of time, in seconds, for which the rule must be breached for the rule to be considered to be Firing.
+Before this time has elapsed, the rule is only considered to be Pending.
 ### fn withIsPaused

 ```jsonnet